Khandoker09/Khandoker09/project.md

 #### Web Scraping project:

 For collecting raw data from the internet web scraping is needed.
 I have done some scraping on Twitter, Scopus, or some other website to scrape raw data.
 Often for scraping raw data we need special requirements and special API keys.
 As a researcher, the API key has certain limitations too.

+#### Regex project
+- collecting link from any text and convert them to a markdown format and save them in '.md' file.